 - Proof that you will leave Iceland before your visa becomes invalid/expires.
 This is often in the form of a paid roundtrip plane ticket (proof of return).

-- Step 1: Determine your Purpose for travelling to Iceland, which will determine the Type of visa you should apply for.
+- Step 1: Determine your Purpose for traveling to Iceland, which will determine the type of visa you should apply for.

 - Step 2: Determine how many Entries to Iceland/the Schengen area you need.